The study of the singly anti-charmed pentaquark production in b-factory: Productions from hardrons

-While for the Cabibbo suppressed channels $b\to u \bar{c}d/s$, the rates of different decay widths are shown as follows.
+We expand the Hamiltonian Eq.~(\ref{eq:hamiltonian6}) and harvest the possible amplitude results, aggregating them in Tab.~\ref{tab:6statesp}. {Based on the amplitudes relationship, while disregarding the impact of phase-space integrals, and utilizing the mass spectrum of the pentaquark states from the Chromomagnetic Interaction model~\cite{An:2020vku} and that of the $B$ mesons and light baryons from the Particle Data Group~\cite{ParticleDataGroup:2022pth}, we can calculate the rates of various channel widths.} For the transition $\bar{b}\to \bar{c}u\bar{d}/\bar{s}$, the rates of the different decay widths are given as follows: { }

-From which, it can found that for the pentaquark 6 states, the difference between the decay widths of different production processes from $B$ mesons is relatively large, but they are interrelated.
-Once anyone decay channel will be detected in the future, we can give other decay widths.
-And also if two decay widths can be measured, our prediction can also be verified.

-We expand the Hamiltonian Eq.~(\ref{eq:hamiltonian6}) and harvest the possible amplitude results, aggregating into Tab.~\ref{tab:6statesp}.
-Typically, the Cabibbo allowed (CA) production channels, may receive the largest contribution, which are mainly induced by the transition $\bar{b}\to \bar{c}u\bar{d}/\bar{s}$.
-In addition, compared with the same Cabibbo suppressed (CS) channels $b\to u \bar{c}d/s$, shown with the diagrams (c-e) in Fig.~\ref{fig:production}, several modes may have relatively larger branching ratios, could be selected out.
-Furthermore, since the detection efficiencies of the light baryons are different, the production channel containing one efficiently detected baryon may have a larger production events of the pentaquark states.
-In this article, we prefer the channels with $N$, $\Lambda(\to p\pi^-)$, $\Sigma^0(\to \Lambda\gamma)$, $\Sigma^+(\to p\pi^0)$ and $\Xi^+(\to \Lambda\pi^+)$ than the ones with other light baryons.
-Consequently, we extract the golden channels for each ground states ($S_0^{0}$,~$S_{1/2}^{0}$ $S_{-1/2}^{-}$,~$S_{0}^-$,~$S_1^{0}$ and $S_{-1}^{--}$), given by Eq.~(\ref{eq:golden}), and suggest them as golden channels for the studying in the future experiment.
+This shows that the difference between the decay widths of different production processes is relatively large but related.
+As soon as any decay channel is detected in the future, we can give other decay widths.
+And if two decay widths can be measured, our prediction can also be verified.
+Typically, the Cabibbo allowed (CA) production channels, which are mainly induced by the transition $\bar{b}\to \bar{c}u\bar{d}/\bar{s}$, can receive the largest contribution.
+In addition, the Cabibbo suppressed (CS) channels $b\to u \bar{c}d/s$ are shown with the diagrams (c-e) in Fig.~\ref{fig:production}.
+Furthermore, since the detection efficiencies of the light baryons are different, the production channel containing an efficiently detected baryon may have a larger number of production events of the pentaquark states.
+In this article we prefer the channels with $N$, $\Lambda(\to p\pi^-)$, $\Sigma^0(\to \Lambda\gamma)$, $\Sigma^+(\to p\pi^0)$ and $\Xi^+(\to \Lambda\pi^+)$ to those with other light baryons.
+Consequently, we extract the golden channel for each ground state ({${P}_{\bar{c}dudu}^{0}$,~$P_{\bar{c}sudu}^{(\prime) 0}$, ${P}_{\bar{c}dsdu}^{(\prime)-}$, ${P}_{\bar{c}dssu}^{(\prime)-}$, ${P}_{\bar{c}susu}^{0}$ and $P_{\bar{c}dsds}^{--}$}), given by Eq.~(\ref{eq:goldenBdecay}), and propose them to study in the future experiment. { }